tinymce/tinymce-docs/cloud-deployment-guide/editor-and-features.md

 ---
 layout: default
 title: Cloud Deployment of Editor & Plugins
-description_short: Learn how to setup the TinyMCE editor via our Cloud, or migrate from a Self-hosted environment.
+description_short: Learn how to set up the TinyMCE editor via our Cloud, or migrate from a Self-hosted environment.
 description: TinyMCE Cloud customers, you'll be up and running in less than 5 minutes.
 keywords: tinymce cloud script textarea apiKey
 ---

 TinyMCE Cloud is the easiest way to integrate TinyMCE and upgrade to our premium plugins.

-You may use TinyMCE Cloud without an API key as mentioned in the [getting started]({{site.baseurl}}/get-started) docs.
-However, to use our premium plugins or avoid the in-editor developer warning, you will need to signup for an API key and update the script tag used to load the editor code into your application.
+You may use TinyMCE Cloud without an API key as mentioned in the [getting started]({{site.baseurl}}/get-started) Docs.
+However, to use our premium plugins or avoid the in-editor developer warning, you need to signup for an API key and update the script tag used to load the editor code into your application.

 All TinyMCE Cloud accounts include a free, pre-configured cloud image proxy service.
 This is setup using the [Image Tools]({{  site.baseurl }}/plugins/imagetools/) plugin.